analysiscenter/batchflow/README.md

 labels_processing = Preprocessing(labels_dataset).load('/path/to/labels.csv', fmt='csv')
 ```

 You often train a model with augmented data.
-Let's define it as a lazy process too.
+Let's configure it as a lazy process too.
 ```python
 scan_augm = (Preprocessing(scans_dataset).
                load('/path/to/processed/scans').